mrgreenxgreen/mrgreenxgreen/README.md

 ###

 <br clear="both">
+<p> Hi!
+Welcome to my Github account.

-<p> Hello, I can build web app from scratch to deployment.
+I can help you build web app from scratch to deployment.
 I can actually do full-stack web development.Before, my forte is Java/Spring back end development.
 However, I am now more inclined to front end.
 Rest assured that I got the eye for design and problem solving skills to get the job done. </p>

 ###